 If I have my ovaries removed before I'm 50, will I be more likely to have dementia when I get older?

 You might, but more research is needed to know for sure.
-Ovary removal (oophorectomy), often done in conjunction with hysterectomy, has a dramatic effect on your body before menopause.
+Ovary removal (oophorectomy), often done in conjunction with a hysterectomy, has a dramatic effect on your body before menopause.
 This abrupt loss of your ovaries is also called surgical menopause, because it triggers all the changes of menopause.

-More research will be needed before doctors can know for sure whether oophorectomy will increase your risk of dementia and whether HT is necessary.
+More research will be needed before doctors can know for sure whether an oophorectomy will increase your risk of dementia and whether HT is necessary.